jimshawx/jammy/ReadMe.md

 * More efforts need to be made to get closer to cycle exact
 * Akiko not implemented
 * Emulation of CPUs running faster than the standard 7MHz is poor
+* There are still many pieces of software that don't work yet

 The C# 68000 is slightly faster than the C Musashi one, not because I have made any specific efforts to optimise it, but I think mostly because thunking out of C# into C and back again isn't particularly fast.
 In an effort to fix this, I have ported most of Musashi to C#, and it is significantly faster now.